Ionia Free Fair

 The Ionia Free Fair (IFF) is what is said to be the world's largest free-admission fair, hosted annually in July.
 The Fair was established in 1915 and takes place in Ionia, Michigan at the fairgrounds near the city center.
 It brings in hundreds of thousands of attendees annually, with an estimated 400,000 guests in 2023.

 History

 The Fair was established by Governor Fred Green – a former Ionia mayor – as well as his partner Fred Chapman in 1915.
 The fair started as a way to offer something different and spectacular to people nearby, with the notable feature of free admission that still exists to this day.
 Originally intended to only last a few days, it has turned into a week-and-a-half's worth of festivities.

+World War I caused its cancellation in 1917-18.

 The Fair celebrated its centennial in 2015.
 Nowadays, it is billed as the "ten best days of summer" and still boasts one of the largest midways in Michigan.